wicksome/vpn/README.md

 <details>
 <summary>Recommand.
 Using <code>pass</code></summary>

-Recommand you that use `pass` module for manage passwords.
+> I recommand you that use `pass` module for manage passwords.

 - gpg
 - [pass](https://www.passwordstore.org/): the standard unix password manager